MaxwellZines/Numerical_Methods/README.md

 A collection numerical solutions of Ordinary Differential Equations (ODEs)
   - MATLAB
     - Euler (RK1) method
-      - Demonstrate the Euler / Runge-Kutta order 1 method
+      - Demonstrate the Euler / Runge-Kutta order 1 method, and plot the calculated result against the symbolic solution of the ODE-IVP.

 ## Root Finding

   A suite for root-finding algorithms
   - MATLAB
+    - Bisection Method
+      - Demonstrate the bisection method of root finding, and discuss how the algorithm depends on results of the Intermediate-Value Theorem.
     - Secant Method
       - Demonstrate the secant method of root finding